averov90/Pascal-Compiler/README.md

 # Pascal-Compiler
 This repository provides a lexer and parser for the Pascal programming language.
 Both lexer and parser can generate errors indicating the location in the code.

+## Wait, the description will be done soon...